 Water Challenges in a Changing World Seminar Series

-We invite you to join us for our “Water Challenges in a Changing World” seminar series of the Institute of Global Innovation (IGI) at Birmingham.
+We invite you to join us for our “Water Challenges in a Changing World” seminar series of the Birmingham Water Centre in collaboration with the Birmingham Institute for Sustainability and Climate Action (BISCA).
 The series of hybrid seminars offers interdisciplinary perspectives on global water challenges by a field of international research leaders.

 Seminars in 2024 - 2025

-COMING SOON - Prof. Dr. Christian Laforsch - Microplastics in the environment
+19th November 2024 - Prof. Dr. Christian Laforsch - Microplastics in the Environment

 The ubiquitous contamination of the environment with microplastics (MP) and the associated potential risks perpetually attracts a great deal of public, political, economic and scientific attention.
 However, the problem is very complex, as MP represents a very heterogeneous group of particles with a wide range of chemical and physical properties, which also constantly change due to various environmental impacts and the resulting aging processes.
 This can lead to altered environmental behavior as well as to different biological effects.
 However, due to the myriad combinations of properties that MP exhibit in the environment, the study of aging, environmental behavior and effects is a tremendous challenge and requires an interdisciplinary approach that bridges traditional academic disciplinary boundaries.
 The CRC initiative on microplastics (SFB1357) aims therefore to gain a fundamental understanding of the processes and mechanisms that 1) condition biological effects of MP in limnetic and terrestrial ecosystems as a function of the physical and chemical properties of the particles, 2) influence the migration behavior of MP particles and 3) cause the formation of MP starting from macroscopic plastics, based on model systems for plastics, organisms, and environmental compartments.
 These findings provide a scientifically sound basis for assessing the environmental risks of MP, as well as for developing environmentally friendly plastics and processes to prevent the emission of MP into the environment.
 The presentation will highlight the state of the art in this young field of research, identify the key knowledge gaps, present the findings of the CRC, and show how they will contribute to solving this global issue.